Madonna studies: Comparisons and influence

-For associate professor Diane Pecknold, the Madonna studies "heralded and hastened the development of American cultural studies".
-Dutch media scholar Jaap Kooijman, commented that before the Madonna studies, "most scholarly attention was paid to genres and artists that were not considered 'pop'", but she brought 'pop' to the foreground.
-On a broader scale, "courses offered at such universities as Harvard, Princeton, UCLA and the University of Colorado have been put forth on the premise that celebrities have social significance and are therefore important topics of study".
-Even, British author Emma Brockes called the "post-Madonna" studies era to those degree courses of cultural studies held by best universities, like when Harvard "pioneered" a study on the singer back in the early 1990s.
+According to associate professor Diane Pecknold, Madonna studies "heralded and hastened the development of American cultural studies".
+Dutch media scholar Jaap Kooijman, commented that before the Madonna studies, "most scholarly attention was paid to genres and artists that were not considered 'pop'", but she brought pop to the foreground.
+In The Cut (2023), Brandon Sanchez also attributed an impact to the Madonna studies.